9seconds/httransform/README.md

 }
 ```

-This will create HTTP proxy for 127.0.0.1:3128.
-It also will require
+This will create an HTTP proxy on `127.0.0.1:3128`.
+It will also require
-authentication (`user` and `password`) and remove `Proxy-Authorization`
+authentication (`user` and `password`) and will remove the `Proxy-Authorization`
-header before sending request further.
+header before sending the request further.